nixn/pdns-etcd3/doc/ETCD-structure.md

 it is parsed as a JSON object, otherwise it is taken as plain string.<br>
 There are exceptions to this rule: each JSON-supported record with a priority field may not be stored as plain string, due to the incompatibility of backend protocols of PowerDNS between versions 3 and 4.
+Also the SOA record cannot be a plain string entry due to the 'serial' field.

 * Each record which has a JSON entry value must be supported by the program.
 Otherwise an error is emitted and the request/response fails.
 This is not true for plain strings,